w3schools-test/w3schools-test.github.io/README.md

 # Leave a message for us!
 This repository is meant to be a place where our users can leave messages for others to see.

+These tutorials are real help.
+Please add Stash and Rebase functionalty too.
 You can see the result here: https://w3schools-test.github.io/

 We generally only have one condition: